Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 * source-directory - A local data path to the root of a model source directory.

 For the example above, Tool would expect to find a corresponding JMS file at `data\objects\characters\masterchief\collision\mc_collision.JMS`.
 Assuming no errors, it would be compiled into `tags\objects\characters\masterchief\masterchief.collision_model`.
-Geometry errors will cause Tool to create [WRL files][wrl] for troubleshooting.
+Geometry errors will cause Tool to create [WRL files][wrl-2.0] for troubleshooting.

 # Convert pixel shaders
 ???